-According to the National Library of Medicine, “The combination of dextroamphetamine and amphetamine [also known by its brand name Adderall] is used as part of a treatment program to control symptoms of attention deficit hyperactivity disorder” in adults and children.
-Though the drug can have a simultaneously calming and focusing effect on individuals who suffer from ADHD, taking larger doses than prescribed or taking it without a prescription at all can lead to severe side effects, chief among them being addiction.
+ADHD is one of the most common neuropsychiatric disorders of childhood that persists into adulthood.
+Amphetamine-stimulants, such as Adderall, are the most widely prescribed ADHD medications.
+Though Adderall can have a simultaneously calming and focusing effect on individuals who suffer from ADHD, taking larger doses than prescribed or taking it without a prescription can lead to severe side effects, chief among them being addiction.

-Adderall abusers put themselves at risk of experiencing a number of issues, both physical and psychological, but many of them don’t care.
-Because the drug causes desirable effects at first, such as euphoria and energy, they do not consider the consequences.
-However, Adderall abuse can easily become dangerous, just like using illicit stimulants such as cocaine and crystal meth.
+Adderall abusers experience euphoria and energy while also putting themselves at risk of experiencing a number of physical and psychological issues.
+An addiction to Adderall can easily become dangerous, much like addictions to illicit stimulants such as cocaine and crystal meth.

 Signs and Symptoms of Adderall Abuse